JulianaFeliz/ALMA/README.md

 If you use this pipeline in your research, please cite:

-Felix, JRB; Magurno, F; Queiroz, MB; Goto, BT; Lima, JPSM.
+Felix, JRB; Queiroz, MB; Goto, BT; Lima, JPSM.
 ALMA - AMF LSU METABARCODING ANALYSIS.
 Refining Community Analysis: Strategies and Challenges for Environmental Metabarcoding of general fungi and specific recommendations on Glomeromycota phylum, 2026.
 (UPDATE TO ARTICLE TITLE and DOI)

  or also:
 * **Nextflow:** Di Tommaso, P., et al. (2017). *Nature Biotechnology*.